How to use the novated lease calculator: step-by-step guide

 - Confirm whether your employer passes on GST savings.

-- Electricity should be left at the default value, which is automatically calculated as 4.2 cents × annual kilometres, in line with the ATO’s standard EV electricity claim method.
+- Electricity should be left at the default value, which is automatically calculated as 5.47 cents × annual kilometres, in line with the ATO’s standard EV electricity claim method.
+This figure re‑calculates live whenever you change annual kilometres, until you manually override it.

-- If you will charge mostly at commercial charger and intend to claim actual commercial charging fees instead of the 4.2c/km method, you may enter the estimated commercial charging cost here (if it exceeds the amount derived using the 4.2c/km method).
+- If you will charge mostly at commercial charger and intend to claim actual commercial charging fees instead of the 5.47c/km method, you may enter the estimated commercial charging cost here (if it exceeds the amount derived using the 5.47c/km method).

 - In all other circumstances, do not enter your actual electricity expense here — that is handled separately in the subsequent Electricity section.